Woman in Sydney, looking at the view of Sydney Opera House & Harbour Bridge.

 Sydney doesn't sleep when the sun goes down!
 Here's a roundup of free activities for budget-friendly fun after dark:

 1. See Sydney light up during the Vivid festival: During this annual event, Sydney explodes with colour and light installations.
+The best time to visit Sydney for the Vivid festival is from late May to early June.

 2. Walk along the water from Darling Harbour to Barangaroo: Enjoy the twinkling cityscape and waterfront views after dark.